-61.2 Enable RGB Liveness Detector
+33.2 Enable RGB Liveness Detector

-Enables RGB liveness detection.
-Only available on Windows machines containing an NVidia card that provides GPU.
-For a full description of how RGB liveness works, please see the RGB liveness detection topic.
+The Enable RGB liveness detector check box must be selected to enable RGB liveness detection.
+It's only available on Windows machines containing an NVidia card that provides GPU.
+For a full description of how RGB liveness works, please see the liveness detection topic.

-- Minimum required face size: The minimum required height and width of a face, in number of pixels, for the Texture Model to be used. - Minimum required face context size: The minimum required extra context around faces for the Context Model to be used. - Minimum required center pose quality: The minimum face center pose quality for RGB liveness detection to be used. - Minimum required face sharpness quality: The minimum face sharpness quality for RGB liveness detection to be used. - Minimum required face contrast quality: The minimum face contrast quality for RGB liveness detection to be used. - Minimum preliminary liveness threshold: For multimodal detection schemes, this is the liveness threshold which the first evaluated model (the Texture Model) must exceed before SAFR will bother evaluating the second model.
-If this threshold is not met, SAFR immediately returns NOTLIVE\CONFIRMED for the subject. - Liveness detection threshold: Specifies how difficult it will be for a subject to be verified as LIVENESS\CONFIRMED. - Fake detection threshold: Specifies how difficult it will be for a subject to be verified as NOTLIVE\CONFIRMED. - Detection scheme: Specifies which RGB liveness model(s) should be used. - Texture Unimodal: Only the Texture model will be used. - Context Unimodal: Only the Context model will be used. - Strict Multimodal: Both the Texture and Context models will be used.
+- Minimum required face size: Windows only.
+The minimum required height and width of a face, in number of pixels, for the Texture Model to be used. - Minimum required face context size: Windows only.
+The minimum required extra context around faces for the Context Model to be used. - Minimum required center pose quality: Windows only.
+The minimum face center pose quality for RGB liveness detection to be used. - Minimum required face sharpness quality: Windows only.
+The minimum face sharpness quality for RGB liveness detection to be used. - Minimum required face contrast quality: Windows only.
+The minimum face contrast quality for RGB liveness detection to be used. - Minimum preliminary liveness threshold: Windows only.
+For multimodal detection schemes, this is the liveness threshold which the first evaluated model (the Texture Model) must exceed before SAFR will bother evaluating the second model.
+If this threshold is not met, SAFR immediately returns NOTLIVE CONFIRMED for the subject. - Liveness detection threshold: Windows only.
+Specifies how difficult it will be for a subject to be verified as LIVENESS_CONFIRMED. - Fake detection threshold: Windows only.
+Specifies how difficult it will be for a subject to be verified as NOTLIVE CONFIRMED. - Detection scheme: Windows only.
+Specifies which RGB liveness model(s) should be used. - Texture Unimodal: Only the Texture model will be used. - Context Unimodal: Only the Context model will be used. - Strict Multimodal: Both the Texture and Context models will be used.
 For a subject to pass the RGB liveness test, both of the results of the models must meet or exceed the Liveness detection threshold value.
 This is the default option. - Normal Multimodal: Both the Texture and Context models will be used.
 For a subject to pass the RGB liveness test, the average of the results of the two models must meet or exceed the Liveness detection threshold value. - Tolerant Multimodal: Both the Texture and Context models will be used.
-Subjects pass the RGB liveness test when the result of either model meets or exceeds the Liveness detection threshold value. - Evaluate liveness over N frames: The number of frames over which liveness should be evaluated.
+Subjects pass the RGB liveness test when the result of either model meets or exceeds the Liveness detection threshold value.

-- Evaluate fake over N frames: The number of frames over which fakeness should be evaluated. - Minimum confirmations required: The percentage of frames that must meet the liveness or fake threshold for the subject to be declared either LIVENESS\CONFIRMED or NOTLIVE\CONFIRMED.
+- Evaluate liveness over N frames: Windows only.
+The number of frames over which liveness should be evaluated. - Evaluate fake over N frames: Windows only.
+The number of frames over which fakeness should be evaluated. - Minimum confirmations required: Windows only.
+The percentage of frames that must meet the liveness or fake threshold for the subject to be declared either LIVENESS_CONFIRMED or NOTLIVE CONFIRMED.

-61.3 Enable Badge Detector
+33.3 Enable Badge Detector